Hari Punja

 Hari Punja, OF, OBE (born 1936) is an Indo-Fijian businessman and Chairman of Hari Punja Group of Companies.
 Hari Punja and Sons Limited is a very diversified (and probably the largest) company in Fiji.

-Hari Punja was born in Cuvu, Sigatoka, Fiji and received his education in Fiji and Australia.
+Hari Punja was born in Fiji and received his education in Fiji and Australia.
 He trained as a chemical engineer.
 Punja joined the business in 1960.
 He has served as a mayor of Lautoka and on a number of prestigious boards such as Fiji Broadcasting Commission and Fiji Sugar Corporation.
 He served as a Senator from 1996 to 1999.

 Following the passage of the Media Industry Development Decree 2010 by the military regime, Punja resigned from the board of Fiji Television and sold his stake in radio company Communications Fiji Limited.

 Honors

 Punja has been bestowed with many credentials and honors.
 Some of these include: